MinghuiChen43/awesome-trustworthy-deep-learning/FULL_LIST.md

   - <details><summary>Digest</summary> Here, we reassess and evaluate whether the use of test accuracy alone in the terminating condition is sufficient to ensure that the resulting model performs well across a wide spectrum of "harder" metrics such as generalization to out-of-distribution data and resilience to noise.

 - Domain Generalization: A Survey. [[paper]](https://arxiv.org/abs/2103.02503) [[code]](https://github.com/KaiyangZhou/Dassl.pytorch)
-  - Kaiyang Zhou, Ziwei Liu, Yu Qiao, Tao Xiang, Chen Change Loy. *TPAMI 2022*
+  - Kaiyang Zhou, Ziwei Liu, Yu Qiao, Tao Xiang, Chen Change Loy. *TPAMI*
   - Key Word: Survey; Domain Generalization.
   - <details><summary>Digest</summary> In this paper, for the first time a comprehensive literature review in DG is provided to summarize the developments over the past decade.
 Specifically, we first cover the background by formally defining DG and relating it to other relevant fields like domain adaptation and transfer learning.
 Then, we conduct a thorough review into existing methods and theories.
 Finally, we conclude this survey with insights and discussions on future research directions.